AravindHari/Salary-Prediction/README.md

 ## Flask-Deployment of ML Model
-This is a project on deploymnet of ML model using Flask .
+This is a project on deployment of ML model using Flask .